Sandra-Be/find_defibrillator/README.md

 1. **Navigation**
    * Responsive navigation toggle bar
 2. **Top Container**
-   * Contains multiple images of product
+   * Contains carousel images of product
-   * Link for more information about product
+   * Button for more information about product
-   * Link for more training courses
+   * Button to activate pop-up modal for more training courses
 3. **Map section**
    * Map with locations of product and users current location
 4. **Contact Locallity Form**
    * Form for advertiser of the product
 3. **Footer**
    * Link to a social media and purchase of the product

 ## Structure
 ### Site structure